The Basics

 The Second Charleston (Optional)

 After the first Charleston, players vote on whether to do a second one.
 If any player objects, no second Charleston occurs.
-The second Charleston reverses the order:
+The second Charleston reverses the order: left, across, right.
+Once begun, it must be completed in full.

 The Courtesy Pass (Optional)